 Encryption in transfer

-All Appogee Leave servers are hosted with a 2048 bit SSL certificate, which encrypts data between the Appogee Leave user’s browser client and our application servers.
+All Appogee HR servers are hosted with a 2048 bit SSL certificate, which encrypts data between the Appogee HR user’s browser client and our application servers.
 Some customer licensing data is transferred within Google data-centers between Appogee’s application and licensing servers and this is also fully encrypted.